ccourson/LewanSoul-xArm/README.md

 #### 16msTick

-This timer is considered the game loop for the application and has a nominal frequency of 60Hz.
+This timer is the game loop for the application and has a nominal frequency of 60Hz.
 It has two functions:

-1. Perform *scope*'s UI updates.
+- Perform *scope*'s UI updates.
-2. Manage communication timing.
+- Manage communication timing.

 #### 300msTick